Documentation

 Rows | Number of table rows. |

-Columns | Number of table column.s |
+Columns | Number of table columns. |

 Table cells | List of table cells' content.
-The Row and Column fields can be comma separated lists of sequential numbers which will result in generating cells that take more than a single cell space (equivalent of HTML colspan and rowspan attributes).
+The Row and Column fields can be comma-separated lists of sequential numbers, which will result in generating cells that take more than a single cell space (the equivalent of HTML colspan and rowspan attributes).
 Each cell can have its own CSS class or inline CSS style.
 Specifying the dimensions of the cells using these styles is prohibited.
-To define them, use "Columns width" and "Rows height" properties. |
+To define them, use the "Columns width" and "Rows height" properties. |

 Columns width | Defines columns 'width' CSS style.
-Number of entries should not be higher than the Columns count.
-Blank entry means that the width of a column (counted as list items) will be set to auto. |
+The number of entries should not be higher than the Columns count.
+A blank entry means that the width of a column (counted as list items) will be set to auto. |

 Rows height | Defines rows' 'height' CSS style.
-Number of entries should not be higher than the Rows count.
-Blank entry means that the width of a row (counted as list items) will be set to auto. |
+The number of entries should not be higher than the Rows count.
+A blank entry means that the width of a row (counted as list items) will be set to auto. |

-Is not an activity | When this option is selected, no points and errors are reported in the error checking mode. |
+Is not an activity | When this option is selected, no points and errors are reported in the error-checking mode. |

 Is disabled | Allows disabling the module so that the user is not able to interact with it. |